nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ```
 * The user login URL is implemented in the "/login" route of the flask server.
 The  `authorize_redirect` function will create the login URL and redirect the user to the login page of the OAuth server
 * The login redirect endpoint is implemented in "/callback" route of the flask server.
-The `authorize_access_token` function
+The `authorize_access_token` function will fetch and validate the access token and id token using the authorization code sent from the OAuth server
+*

 ## References
 - JWT decoder and verifier online - https://jwt.io